Reagent Friday: BH3 (Borane)

 Today’s reagent is a staple of Org 1 and the key representative of a genuinely useful process being used every day in laboratories worldwide.
 It helped secure H.C.
 Brown the 1979 Nobel Prize (along with Georg Wittig, whose eponymous reaction should be familiar to those in Org 2).
 I’m talking about BH3 (borane).

 Although we commonly just write “BH3” to describe its use in reactions, borane actually doesn’t generally exist as BH3 per se.
 If you recall that boron only has 3 valence electrons, this means that any neutral compound of boron will lack a full octet and therefore be Lewis acidic (i.e. able to accept a pair of electrons).
 Two molecules of BH3 tend to associate with themselves in an interaction I’ve heard crudely described by the formula “x = 70-1” , giving B2H6.
 Alternatively BH3 readily forms stable compounds with Lewis bases such as tetrahydrofuran (THF) and dimethyl sulfide among others.
 So it’s quite possible that you’ll see BH3 in these forms as well.
 It all amounts to the same thing for our purposes.
 Finally, there are other “boranes” such as disiamylborane- in which one or more of the hydrogens is replaced by an alkyl group.
-These can also do hydroboration.
+These can also perform the hydroboration of alkenes and alkynes.

 The most important use of BH3 is for the hydroboration of alkenes and alkynes.